MooersLab/latextips/README.md

 % C-c w to display the word count (does not work with atomic-chrome)
 % C-c C-w to write out to different filename
 % C-x C-s to save.
-% C-1 to close current buffer.
+% C-1 to close the current buffer.
 % C-c y i to open a pop-up menu for selecting a snippet.
 % C-c y for a hydra for yasnippets (Hydras are very cool!
 They save time.
 Learn about them.)
-% Fn F1 to invoke a hdyra for magit: mc for commit and mp for push.
+% Fn F1 to invoke a hydra for magic: mc for commit and mp for the push.
 Yes, use git inside an Emacs buffer that has opened a file under git version control.

 \section*{Introduction}